inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 - Equity financing means **a transaction** with the purpose of raising **capital**

-Did you notice that the function `IndefItem` was applied to both `Capital` and `Transaction`, but the indefinite article "a" was only linearized in one of them?
+Did you notice that the function `IndefItem` was applied twice, but the indefinite article "a" was only produced once?

 ![GF tree for '{a transaction} with a purpose of raising {capital}'](/images/count_mass_nouns.png "GF tree for 'a transaction with a purpose of raising capital'")